 Expansion of renewable energies lags behind

-According to the estimate of the European Commission, the share of renewable energies in electricity generation in Hungary should be around 10 percent in 2018.
-In order to achieve its self-imposed goal of generating at least 14.65 percent of electricity from renewable energy sources by 2020, the government is focusing primarily on biomass and solar energy.
-Wind power currently has a capacity of only around 330 megawatts.
-In 2016 and 2017, no new facilities were added.
-On the other hand, small solar systems with a capacity of up to 0.5 megawatts are subsidized.
+In 2018, renewable energies accounted for around 10 percent of Hungary's electricity generation.
+In order to achieve its self-imposed target of generating at least 14.65 percent of its electricity from renewable sources by 2020, the government is relying on biomass and solar energy.
+Wind energy currently has a capacity of only around 330 megawatts.
+No new wind turbines have been added in the past three years.
+On the other hand, in particular small solar plants are being promoted.

 ABO Wind builds first solar project

 ABO Wind acquired its first solar project with a capacity of six megawatts in 2018, completed the planning and connected the park to the grid in 2019 (see press release).
 We are currently working on further 40 megawatts, which, like the project already constructed, are entitled to a fixed electricity tariff under the former KÁT subsidy system, as well as on other projects at an earlier stage that are eligible for participation in future auctions.

 For information in Hungarian, please click here: www.abo-wind.hu

 ABO Wind Hungary KFT

 Arany János utca 16.
 2. em.
 1.